AdobeDocs/advertising.en/help/integrations/analytics/dsp-custom-goal-analytics-evars.md

    **Unique Event Recording:** `Always Record Event`` **Participation:** `Enabled``

-   You don't need to place the newly created event on your brand’s website because it will use existing data that's already captured.
+   You don't need to place the newly created event on your brand’s website because it uses existing data that's already captured.

 1. Create a processing rule in [!DNL Analytics]: